FletchMcKee/liquid/README.md

 #### Curve

 Adjusts how strongly the liquid lens curves at its center vs. edges.
-Setting this to 0f removes the liquid effect altogether, nullifying any `LiquidScope.refraction` value.
+Setting this to 0f removes the liquid effect altogether, nullifying any `refraction` value.

 This property is no-op on Android 12 and lower.